appgate/sdp-k8s-injector/README.md

 ## Getting Started
 ### Installation
-Currently only supported way of installing the Injector is to use the official [Helm charts](https://helm.sh/docs/topics/charts/).
+Currently the only supported way of installing the Injector is to use the official [Helm charts](https://helm.sh/docs/topics/charts/).

 1. Configure the SDP Collective per [SDP Requirements](#sdp-requirements).
 Verify:
     - Service User License